TJZhou/CSYE6200-Plant-Simulation/README.md

  *
  * Before press the start button, users can change some basic settings
  * which include growth rule, growth generation, plant color, whether
  * to show growth process and the stems' length and radian.
+Also users
+ * can press random button to set parameters randomly
  *
  * After press the start button, the panel will show the picture of the
  * plant, and it can show growth process when the growth process box is